A partial list of the most common terminology found in VitalSmarts training and bestselling books:

 Add New Friends—Find those people who either share your goal or are interested in offering you support.

-"And" Thinking—“And” Thinking helps us avoid making Sucker’s Choices.
+“And” Thinking—“And” Thinking helps us avoid making a Fool’s Choice.
 Instead of feeling confined to choose one alternative OR avoid its bad consequences, ask yourself how you can achieve one AND avoid the other.

 AMPP—A set of “power listening” skills that help build safety and encourage the other person to share his or her meaning.
 AMPP stands for Ask, Mirror, Paraphrase, and Prime.